Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Exchange economies

 As noted in the previous section, we take a deliberately macroscopic view.
 Hence we do not have to specify the process by which individual people choose which bundles of goods to exchange nor how frequently they do so.
 Nonetheless, we will study one microeconomic example (Section~\ref{sec:toy}) to illustrate how the thermodynamic quantities of our macroeconomic theory emerge from a microeconomic model.

+To aid the reader in understanding what we mean by an exchange economy, we give a rapid preview of this example here.
+The economy has $N$ agents, an amount $M$ of money and an amount $G$ of a single type of good.
+Each agent $i$ possesses a non-negative amount $m_i$ of money and $g_i$ of good.
+Agents $i$ and $j$ make independent pairwise encounters at rate $k_{ij}$.
+On each encounter they pool their belongings and redistribute them between themselves with a probability density proportional to the product of their ``utilities'' for the outcome.
+The goal of our analysis is to be able to say what happens if one puts such an economy in contact with a trader offering to buy or sell goods at a given price, or in contact with one or more other economies.

-The literature contains many other examples of microeconomic model of exchange, for which some references can be found in a recent paper \cite{DGMS}.
+The literature contains many other examples of microeconomic models of exchange, for which some references can be found in a recent paper \cite{DGMS}.
 Other recent references on exchange models include the special issue edited by \cite{TSB} and the review \cite{GG}.

+An important aspect of our theory is that we allow economic systems with internal barriers.
+For example, it might be impossible to exchange some types of good between two islands without external help.
+Or the system might consist of several parts under different political regimes, with prohibitions on certain exchanges between the parts.
+We will call an exchange economy ``basic'' if there are no internal barriers, and ``multi-part'' otherwise.\footnote{One might wish to extend the notion of internal barriers to ones that restrict exchange of some linear combinations of different types of good or money, rather than just some types, but we leave that for future work.}

 The most direct way to test the theory is by computer simulations of micro-interactions between simple economic agents.
-This allows direct comparison between the ``macro'' predictions of TM with the measured behavior of a simulated exchange economy with clear micro-foundations.
+This allows direct comparison between the ``macro'' predictions of TM with the measured behaviour of a simulated exchange economy with clear micro-foundations.
 In \cite{LMC}, we describe a wide range of simulations which are in good quantitative agreement with the predictions of TM.